thinhsuy/audit-log-api/README.md

    Once the JWT is validated, a second check ensures that the token’s tenant context matches the target tenant (Tenant Authentication).
 The user’s role (`Admin`, `User`, or `Auditor`) is then enforced via FastAPI dependencies to gate access to each route.

 3. **Rate Limiting**
-   Validated requests enter our rate-limiting middleware (`limiter.py`), which uses a Redis-backed token bucket algorithm to throttle.
+   Validated requests enter our rate-limiting middleware (`limiter.py`), which uses a dependency algorithm of `slowapi` to throttle.

 4. **Router Dispatch & Database Access**
    Approved requests are dispatched to the appropriate FastAPI router.
 Each handler uses SQLAlchemy to query the AWS Lightsail PostgreSQL instance.